ckesanapalli/davidschirduan.github.io/_pages/temperedgenerators.md

  - Lauren Schirduan, the love of David's life and his partner in crime.
  - [Ben Milton](https://www.youtube.com/channel/UCvYwePdbWSEwUa-Pk02u3Zw) for making Knave, Maze Rats, incredible Youtube reviews, and a bunch of cool stuff. we stole SO many ideas from Ben.
 Chances are if you like an idea, we stole it from him.
- - [Christopher P. Wolf](http://chrispwolf.com/) for the code that inspired these generators.
  - [Joseph Manola](https://udan-adan.blogspot.com/2018/02/when-all-you-have-is-hammer-item-based.html) for a bunch of the strangely useful random items that Knaves can start with.
  - [Arnold Kemp](http://goblinpunch.blogspot.com/2015/01/d100-minor-magical-items.html) for even more useful magical items to start with.
+ - [Imminentdemonengine](https://imminentdemonengine.wordpress.com/) for 200!? level-less spells.
+Amazing.
  - [Freehold games](http://www.cavesofqud.com/) for making the rogue-like David keep coming back to again and again.
+ - [Christopher P. Wolf](http://chrispwolf.com/) for the code that inspired these generators.
  - And to the [OSR community](https://discord.gg/kJjMvC) for being such an encouraging, welcoming place.

 <script>